carlosperate/awesome-microbit/README.md

 - [Quiz:bit](https://chrome.google.com/webstore/detail/quizbit/hfnanbphehfnlcpkelfnkmfdljphlmna) - ([Source Code](https://github.com/lancaster-university/quiz-bit)) BBC micro:bit programs and a matching application for providing a quiz-voter-style service using micro:bits as the controls.
 - [bitty blue](http://www.bittysoftware.com/apps/bitty_blue.html) - Play with 3D "PolySquiggles", use as a compass, have fun with the buttons, send images or text to the LED display, connect and control electronic circuits, and all via Bluetooth.
 - [bitty data logger](http://www.bittysoftware.com/apps/bitty_data_logger.html) - Capture and chart accelerometer, magnetometer and temperature data from your micro:bit's internal sensors over Bluetooth.
-- [microbit-chrome](https://github.com/Microsoft/microbit-chrome) - Prototype chrome addon that exposes the micro:bit's serial output to web pages like the MakeCode editor.
+- [microbit-chrome](https://github.com/Microsoft/microbit-chrome) - Prototype chrome add-on that exposes the micro:bit's serial output to web pages like the MakeCode editor.

 ## ↔️ Interface Chip